Display a list of files and subfolders

 /O:S file Size /O:-S file Size /O:E file Extension /O:-E file Extension

-/O:D Date & time /O:-D Date & time /O:G Group folders first /O:-G Group folders last several attributes may be combined e.g. /O:GEN
+/O:D Date & time /O:-D Date & time /O:G Group folders first /O:-G Group folders last several attributes can be combined e.g. /O:GEN

 [time] /T: the time field to display & use for sorting